Working with async/await in .Net 4.8

 https://blog.stephencleary.com/2023/11/configureawait-in-net-8.html

-If you have a task that does something with the UI thread (e.g. a task that represents an animation in a Storyboard) if you Task.WaitAll() then the UI thread is blocked and the UI is never updated. if you use await Task.WhenAll() then the UI thread is not blocked, and the UI will be updated.
+Task.WaitAll() then the UI thread is blocked and the UI is never updated.
+If you use await Task.WhenAll() then the UI thread is not blocked, and the UI will be updated.

 So;